Vitor-rs/clube-assinatura/README.md

 ## 🚀 Estrutura do Projeto

-Dentro do seu projeto Astro, você verá as seguintes pastas:
+Dentro do projeto Astro, você verá as seguintes pastas:

 ```text
 src